sverweij/dependency-cruiser/doc/faq.md

 ### Q: The graph dependency-cruiser generates is humoungous, and I can't follow the lines very well what can I do?

-**A**: Usually you don't need to see all modules and dependencies that make up your app.
+**A**: Usually you don't need to see _all_ modules and dependencies that make up your app at the same time.
 It can e.g. be helpfull to make separate graphs for each of the `packages` in your monorepo.
 That won't solve all readability issues, though, so dependency-cruiser has a few options to get you sorted:

 #### Filtering